June 14 – 26th

-In a downtown Toronto neighbourhood, Blind artist Alex Bulmer takes the arm of community members.
-Together, they walk, listen, and share stories of place.
-Experience their journeys through these interdisciplinary portraits that consider the past, illuminate the present, and evoke possible futures.
+Blind artist Alex Bulmer takes the arm of people in her new neighbourhood.
+Together, they walk, listen, and share life stories — an architecture of place emerges.
+Experience their journeys through these multi-sensory moving-portraits that consider the past, illuminate the present, and evoke possible futures.

 Tristan R. Whiston